2024

 2024-0562 5 Aug 2024 Hampshire, Southampton and Portsmouth

-Concerns summary Multiple properties in the area have walls with the same unsafe dimensions as a collapsed wall, posing a risk of further collapses during severe storms and endangering lives.
+Concerns summary (AI summary) Multiple properties in the area have walls with the same unsafe dimensions as a collapsed wall, posing a risk of further collapses during severe storms and endangering lives.

-Action taken summary Eastleigh Borough Council plans to send letters within 21 days to residents with similar garden walls, advising them of potential stability issues and recommending professional advice.
-They will also
+Action Planned (AI summary) Eastleigh Borough Council will send letters to residents of houses with similar garden walls, advising them of potential stability issues and to seek professional advice within 21 days.
+They will revisit the site in 6 months to determine if any walls show signs of instability.

 All Responded